| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 A logical specifying if the object shall be modified in place or if a deep clone (copy) shall be made beforehand. |

-Returns an aggregated DTSg
+Returns an aggregated DTSg object.

 User defined temporal aggregation level functions have to return a